g-ellis/EcologicalGenomics2023/PopulationGenomics/PopulationGenomics_Notebook.md

 - We saw good quality data for most of the read length, though the first 5bp had some variable base frequencies and the very end reads had slightly lower Q scores
 - Using the our "fastp.sh" script, we mapped sequencing data from 2019 *P. rubens* population to genome using fastp
 - comparison of pre and post trimming html files looked good!
 Removed the low quality bases at head and tail of sequence
-- mapped sequences to Norway spruce (*P. rubias*) reference exome using bwa program in "mapping.sh" script
+- mapped sequences to Norway spruce (*P. abies*) reference exome using bwa program in "mapping.sh" script